Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 Not keen on planning everything on your own?
 You can take pre-charted routes curated by professional adventurers that have collaborated with FATMAP.
 The routes will have helpful information about terrain difficulty, avalanche ratings, and detailed guides by local experts.
 You also get a bird’s eye view of the route, so you can get a feel for the route before you go there.

-You can find this app on the Google Play Store and the Apple App Store for free.
+You can download this app for free.
 However, there are in-app purchases that range from $5.49 to $54.99 per item.

 Ski Tracks